 Ben has conducted hundreds of public opinion surveys and focus groups on issues ranging from education to wildlife conservation to health care to criminal justice.
 He has polled extensively for leading national environmental organizations including Defenders of Wildlife and the Environmental Defense Fund.
 He has conducted research on economic inequality and tax fairness and is an expert in progressive revenue strategies.
-He helped to develop the “California Millionaires’ Tax” initiative, which was ultimately merged with Governor Jerry Brown’s successful 2012 state revenue measure, and advised advocates working to establish a progressive state income tax in Illinois.
+He helped to develop the “California Millionaires’ Tax” initiative, which was ultimately merged with former Governor Jerry Brown’s successful 2012 state revenue measure and advised advocates working to establish a progressive state income tax in Illinois.

 Ben was honored by the American Association of Political Consultants (AAPC) in 2018 as one of the 40 best and brightest consulting professionals under 40 years old and by the Goldies Awards as a 2019 All-Star in politics and public affairs.
 He is a frequent trainer and guest lecturer on public opinion and progressive politics and has been part of the NLC Institute faculty for New Leaders Council chapters across the country.
 Ben’s writing has appeared in The Hill, the Sacramento Bee, and the Toledo City Paper.
 In 2016, he wrote and directed Runoff, an award-winning short narrative film examining tribal politics in the Trump era.